MArhamAA1422/b6-learning/react/react.dev.md

 You can think of it as a regular state variable without a setter.
 If you’re familiar with object-oriented programming, refs might remind you of instance fields—but instead of this.something you write somethingRef.current.

+React guarantees you’ll always get the same object from the same useRef call on every render.

 #### When to use refs
 Typically, you will use a ref when your component needs to "step outside" React and communicate with external APIs—often a browser API that won’t impact the appearance of the component.
 Here are a few of these rare situations: